Bhopal: Early history

 According to folklore, Bhopal was founded in the 11th century by the Paramara king Bhoja, who ruled from his capital at Dhar.
 This theory states that Bhopal was originally known as Bhojpal after a dam (pal) constructed by the king's minister.
 An alternative theory says that the city is named after another king called Bhupala (or Bhupal).
 According to yet another version, Raja Bhoj suffered from leprosy.
 His physician advised him to build a lake with water from 365 rivers and take daily bath in it.
 When such a lake was built, it was called Bhoj Tal [or Bhoj's lake].
 Gradually people started calling the city Bhojpal, and finally Bhopal.

 In the early 17th century, Bhopal was a small village in the Gond kingdom.
-The modern Bhopal city was established by Dost Mohammad Khan (1660-1726) died at the age of 66, a Pashtun soldier in the Mughal army.
+The modern Bhopal city was established by Dost Mohammad Khan (1660–1726), a Pashtun soldier in the Mughal army.
 After the death of the emperor Aurangzeb, Khan started providing mercenary services to local chieftains in the politically unstable Malwa region.
 In 1709, he took on the lease of Berasia estate and later annexed several territories in the region to establish the Bhopal State.
 Khan received the territory of Bhopal from the Gond queen Kamlapati in lieu of payment for mercenary services and usurped her kingdom after her death.
 In the 1720s, he built the Fatehgarh fort in the village, which developed into the city of Bhopal over the next few decades.

-Begum rule
+Maratha rule (1737–1818)

+The area of Malwa which also included Bhopal and nearby regions came under Maratha control after the combined armies of Mughal-Nizam-Nawab were decisively defeated in Battle of Bhopal (1737) by the great Peshwa Bajirao I.

+Bhopal state (1707–1947)

+The state was founded in 1707 by Dost Mohammad Khan, a Pashtun soldier in the Mughal army, who became a mercenary after the Emperor Aurangzeb's death and annexed several territories to his fiefdom.
+It came under the suzerainty of the Nizam of Hyderabad in 1723 shortly after its foundation.
+In 1737, the Marathas defeated the Mughals and the Nawab of Bhopal in the Battle of Bhopal, and started collecting tribute from the state.